-As a well known component, the electrostatic comb drive has rapidly occupied an important position in micro electromechanical systems (MEMS) technology since the first report by Tang et al. [1].
-With two sets of fingers, the comb drive provides a constant output force and good linearity on capacitive sensing over a considerable displacement range because of the constant gap between the stationary finger and movable finger during the operation.
-Therefore, the comb drive has been widely investigated, such as the optimal shape design [2] and the sub-micron gap comb drive [3], and employed for MEMS applications, such as the filter [4], accelerometer [5], gyroscope [6], and optical switch [7].

-In addition to the operation in the in-plane direction, the comb drive has also been fabricated with two sets of fingers owning a vertical offset to cause the out-of-plane motion, which is called the vertical comb drive (VCD).
-Comparing to the parallel plate electrostatic actuator, the VCD ideally generates the steady force over its entire stroke under one applied voltage, and exhibits no pull-in effect.
-Therefore, the VCDs are very suitable for the applications requiring the large out-of-plane displacement, low driving voltage, low power consumption, and high operation speed.
-For these superior characteristics, lots of investigations on the VCDs have been reported in the recent decade [8-19].
-In these literatures, the fabrication methods could be divided into two categories.
-The first approach fabricated two sets of fingers owing a natural offset, such as the SUMMiT-V process [8], the polysilicon refilled and bulk etching [9], the bonding method [10], the SOI-based technique combining the DRIE etching [11-13], the multiple DRIE etching on single-crystal silicon substrate [14] and the micromachining on (111) single-crystal silicon substrate [15-16].
-The second approach used the deforming mechanism to elevate or degrade one set of the comb fingers to create the required initial offset, such as the bending beam caused by residual stress [17], the photoresist reflowing [18], and the plastic deformation [19].
-All these above mentioned methods used the single-crystal silicon or polysilicon as the structural materials.
+As a well-known component, the electrostatic comb drive has rapidly occupied an important position in micro electromechanical system (MEMS) technology since the first report by Tang et al [1].
+With two sets of fingers, the comb drive provides constant output force and good linearity on capacitive sensing over a considerable displacement range because of the constant gap between the stationary finger and movable finger during the operation.
+Therefore, the comb drive has been widely investigated, such as the optimal shape design [2] and the sub-micron gap comb drive [3], and employed for MEMS applications, such as filters [4], accelerometers [5], gyroscopes [6] and optical switches [7].
+In addition to operation in the in-plane direction, a comb drive has also been fabricated with two sets of fingers owing a vertical offset to cause out-of-plane motion, which is called the vertical comb drive (VCD).
+Compared to the parallel plate electrostatic actuator, the VCD ideally generates a steady force over its entire stroke under one applied voltage, and exhibits no pull-in effect.
+Therefore, VCDs are suitable for applications requiring large out-of-plane displacement, low driving voltage, low power consumption and high operation speed.
+For these superior characteristics, many investigations on the VCDs have been reported in recent years [8-19].
+In this literature, the fabrication methods could be divided into two categories.
+The first approach fabricated two sets of fingers owing a natural offset, such as the SUMMiT-V process [8], polysilicon refilled and bulk etching [9], the bonding method [10], the SOI-based technique combining DRIE etching [11-13], multiple DRIE etching on a single-crystal silicon substrate [14] and micromachining on a (1 1 1) single-crystal silicon substrate [15, 16].
+The second approach used the deforming mechanism to elevate or degrade one set of the comb fingers to create the required initial offset, such as the bending beam caused by residual stress [17], photoresist reflowing [18] and plastic deformation [19].
+All these above-mentioned methods used single-crystal silicon or polysilicon as the structural materials.

-In contrast to the silicon-based materials, the polymer has become another attractive material in the MEMS technology recently because of their relatively low cost and much easier processing steps.
-For example, the polycarbonate (PC) and polymethylmetacrylate (PMMA) have been utilized to fabricate the high aspect ratio microstructures by hot embossing method for MEMS applications [20].
-The micro fluidic devices for micro total analysis systems (μ -TAS) applications were also widely fabricated by PMMA, PC, polypropylene (PP), and polydimethylsiloxane (PDMS), etc. [21-23].
-In addition to the passive components, the active micro devices have also been demonstrated by polymer materials to lower the cost, such as the electrostatic comb drive constructed by PMMA via the hot embossing technique [24], or by the thick negative photoresist SU-8 [25].
-The accelerometer has also been fabricated by using SU-8 as the structural material [26], and the polymer micromechanical devices coated by metal layer via the electroless deposition technique have also been demonstrated [27].
-Therefore, polymer is becoming a greatly important low cost alternative to their silicon or glass-based counterparts.
+In contrast to silicon-based materials, polymers have become another attractive material in the MEMS technology recently because of their relatively low cost and much easier processing steps.
+For example, polycarbonate (PC) and polymethylmetacrylate (PMMA) have been utilized to fabricate high aspect ratio microstructures by a hot embossing method for MEMS applications [20].
+Micro fluidic devices for micro total analysis system (μ -TAS) applications were also widely fabricated by PMMA, PC, polypropylene (PP) and polydimethylsiloxane (PDMS), etc [21-23].
+In addition to passive components, active micro devices have also been demonstrated by polymer materials to lower the cost, such as the electrostatic comb drive constructed by PMMA via the hot embossing technique [24], or by the thick negative photoresist SU-8 [25].
+An accelerometer has also been fabricated using SU-8 as the structural material [26], and polymer micromechanical devices coated with a metal layer via the electroless deposition technique have also been demonstrated [27].
+Therefore, polymers are becoming a greatly important low-cost alternative to their silicon- or glassbased counterparts.
 However, no vertical comb drive made of polymer material has been reported yet.